olsonanl/dev_container/README.md

         export TARGET="deployment"

-with the path to where you would like to deploy.
+    . . . with the path to where you would like to deploy.

-2. Run the *bootstrap* script with the path to a "runtime directory" as the first argument.
+2. Run the [bootstrap](bootstrap) script with the path to a "runtime directory" as the first argument (E.g. `/kb/runtime`).
+The following variable also appears to be relevant for the Makefile.
+E.g.:

+        $ export DEPLOY_RUNTIME="/opt/patric-common/runtime"
-        $ ./bootstrap /kb/runtime
+        $ ./bootstrap $DEPLOY_RUNTIME

 3. Source the *user-env.sh* script in the "development directory".
 This file is created during the bootstrap script in step 2.

         $ source user-env.sh

-4. Option step if no modules have been cloned into the modules sub directory.
+4. Optional step if no modules have been cloned into the modules sub directory.
 This will create directories and files in the deployment directory for every module.
+It might be best to skip this step right now, as the current Makefile appears to not work.

         $ make deploy

-5. Clone "module repositories" into the modules directory:
+5. Clone "module repositories" into the modules directory.
+If you have a common set of modules you often need, you can create a script to clone all of those first, like [checkout-p3-modules](checkout-p3-modules).
+You can add an additional helper script like that, including any modules you need for current development.
+Otherwise just manually clone, like so:

         $ cd modules
         $ git clone kbase@git.kbase.us:idserver.git

 6. Do development work in a module.